khaled-e-a/khaled-e-a.github.io/_pages/about.md

   - /about.html
 ---

+## News:
-👉 Checkout my new blog on [semantics and systems](https://khaledea.substack.com/)
+- 👉 Checkout my new blog on [semantics and systems](https://khaledea.substack.com/)
+- Our paper on using LLMs to evaluate behavioral models received the **distinguished paper award** at Models 2025.

+## About me:

 Research Engineer at Huawei Canada, Waterloo
 - Formal methods and verification of generative large language models.